 Abscess or Infection

 An abscess is simply an infection that commonly occurs around the root of a tooth.
 If left untreated, the infection can spread to the surrounding teeth or other parts of the body.
 Because of this, it’s important to be seen by an emergency dentist as soon as possible if you notice a painful and swollen, pimple-like lump on your gums.
 In the meantime, it can be useful to rinse your mouth with a mild solution of salt and warm water several times a day.

 Why Choose Dr. Owens as Your Fort Collins Emergency Dentist?

 Visiting the dentist can be a stressful event, especially if it’s an emergency situation.
-Here at Tim Owens DDS, our experienced Fort Collins emergency dentist will try to make your experience as pleasant as possible by quickly and accurately assessing your condition to treat it with the best permanent or temporary fix that’s possible.
+Here at Owens Dental, our experienced Fort Collins emergency dentist will try to make your experience as pleasant as possible by quickly and accurately assessing your condition to treat it with the best permanent or temporary fix that’s possible.

 Give yourself the best chance of having a positive outcome of your dental emergency by seeking specialist care from our Fort Collins emergency dentist services.

 For questions or appointment inquiries, call us now!

 Dental emergencies are treated according to the situation and its severity.
 Infection and inflammation may require antibiotics and restoration of the damaged tooth.
 A filling or crown may be used to repair chips or breaks.
 Although treatment varies, our goal in treating dental emergencies is always to resolve pain as quickly as possible!

 Are you nervous about receiving treatment for your dental emergency?
 Ask about our sedation options.

 Are you hesitating because of how much your visit will cost?
 We have an Emergency Exam Special to help make emergency care more accessible.
 In addition, if treatment is required we work with many dental insurances and offer the TO Savings Plan for patients who don’t have insurance.